How to Fix iMessage (iCloud & AppStore)

 Note: OSX RAID uses will have to mount the two RAID helper partition(s) to access the /Extra folders - see here.

-Now click a few times on the two <Random> buttons to generate a new batch number and week of manufacture then click on 'Save', if you boot from a OSX RAID then use the 'Save As' button to save the updated SMBIOS.plist to the two raid helper partition(s) - see here, remember that the first two characters of the S/N identify the type of MAC you have.
+Once your happy with the Systems Type and selected the appropriate SMBIOS, click a few times on the two <Random> buttons to generate a new batch number and week of manufacture then click on 'Save', if you boot from a OSX RAID then use the 'Save As' button to save the updated SMBIOS.plist to the two raid helper partition(s) - see here, remember that the first two characters of the S/N identify the type of MAC you have.

 OSX RAID users will need to manually install Chimera (or Chameleon) by extracting the '/usr/standalone/ i386' folder from the boot-loader install package (I use Pacifist) and then use terminal commands to install the boot-loader files on to your RAID helper partitions - see this guide if your not familiar with the procedure.